 - Call on students to share their answers and correct any misconceptions that arise.

-- Display the poem "The Railway Train" by Emily Dickinson on the Personification worksheet.
+- Display the poem "The Moon" by Emily Dickinson on the "Personification" worksheet.
 Read it aloud as students follow along.

-- Ask students to use context clues, like the title of the poem and the accompanying picture, to determine the subject of the poem (a train).
+- Ask students to use context clues, like the title of the poem and the accompanying picture, to determine the subject of the poem (the moon).

-- Reread the first stanza of the poem and model how students can identify a noun or verb that signals personification (e.g. "lick").
-Circle the identified part of speech and explain your reasoning (i.e., "lick" is a verb, or action, that people can do; "trains" is not).
+- Reread the first stanza of the poem and model how students can identify a noun or verb that signals personification (e.g., "chin").
+Circle the identified part of speech and explain your reasoning (i.e., "chin" is a noun, or thing, that people have; the moon does not have a chin).

-- Underline the entire phrase (e.g., "lick the valleys up") and remind students that this entire phrase is an example of personification because a train cannot "lick something up" but a person can.
-On the board, draw a quick picture to illustrate the point (e.g., a person licking an ice cream cone).
+- Underline the entire phrase (e.g., "a chin of gold"), and remind students that this entire phrase is an example of personification because the moon does not have a "chin."
+On the board, draw a quick picture to illustrate the point (e.g., an arrow pointing to a person's chin).

 - Hand out a copy of the poem to each pair of students.
 Instruct them to reread it and circle nouns and verbs that signal personification throughout the poem.
 In addition, tell them to underline the phrase that goes with each circled word.

 - Call on students to share the examples of personification that they identified.
 Correct misconceptions and offer clarification as needed.